 |Masking:||None (Open Label)|

-|Official Title:||Testing the Ability of Pembrolizumab to Alter the Tumor Immune MicroEnvionment (TIME) of High Risk DCIS|
+|Official Title:||Testing the Ability of Pembrolizumab and mRNA 2752 to Alter the Tumor Immune MicroEnvionment (TIME) of High Risk DCIS|

 |Actual Study Start Date :||December 12, 2016|

-|Estimated Primary Completion Date :||March 2018|
+|Estimated Primary Completion Date :||March 31, 2024|

-|Estimated Study Completion Date :||September 2018|
+|Estimated Study Completion Date :||March 31, 2024|

-Experimental: Pembrolizumab intralesionally (IL) x 2 doses
+Experimental: Pembrolizumab intralesionally (IL) x 2 doses (Escalation Phase)

 Subjects, upon diagnosis with high risk DCIS, will be offered 2 doses of pembrolizumab injected intralesionally (IL) 3 weeks apart (+/- 1 week) with surgery 3 weeks (+/- 2 weeks) after the 2nd dose.
 The subject will then undergo the surgical treatment as determined by the surgeon and the subject (partial mastectomy or mastectomy).